 The Suizhou region in northern Hubei Province is famous for its long history in Chinese culture, with civilization there beginning as early as 4,500 years ago.
-It is regarded as the legendary home of the mythical ancient ruler, Shennong, who, as stories tell us, is the first person to introduce the Chinese to tea.
-To this day Suizhou claims the right to calling itself “Shennong’s hometown.”
+It is regarded as the legendary home of the mythical ancient ruler, Shennong, as stories tell us, who was the first person to introduce the Chinese to tea.
+To this day, Suizhou claims the right to calling itself “Shennong’s hometown.”
 The tea saint Lu Yu (733 – 804 AD) who wrote the world’s first book authored on tea, Cha Jing, mentions that tea began with Shennong.

 Tea pickers will organize to harvest on days that are clear and without rain.
 Workers will head to the mountain very early, just as soon as they have enough light to see what they are plucking.
 They return at lunchtime to eat, and then return to pluck again in the afternoon.
 For this particular tea, they harvest pluckings at a standard of one bud and two leaves.